 When companies have full control over the application source code and can reliably identify all programs that change the data to be replicated, one of the options is to insert a CDC logic into these programs (or better yet call a common process) to send these events to external consumers.
 This option is good primarily because it could deal with “functional” data models instead of the raw data stored in the database.
 For example, if the system of record includes complex on-the-fly calculations for stock availability, the trigger or journal-based component, or worse yet the target applications, would have to implement the same calculations.
 The obvious downside of this approach is that it would never catch any changes applied by external programs or direct database updates outside of the programs updated with CDC logic.

 Tools vs DIY

-There are several commercial data replication solutions for IBM i platform that include the CDC component for detecting and sending the changes to the target platforms.
+There are several commercial data replication solutions for IBM i platform that includes the CDC component for detecting and sending the changes to the target platforms.
 Most vendors provide all-inclusive solutions that bundles CDC, data staging and transformation, message processing, and delivery to a number of pre-defined target systems.
-These comprehensive solutions focus primarily on data replication use cases and include tools to work with entire DB snapshots, near real time incremental changes, replays, and other advanced features.
-Not surprisingly these solutions also happen to be pretty expensive, complex and require considerable effort to implement and operate.
+These comprehensive solutions focus primarily on data replication use cases and include tools to work with entire DB snapshots, near real-time incremental changes, replays, and other advanced features.
+Not surprisingly these solutions also happen to be pretty expensive, and complex and require considerable effort to implement and operate.